filecoin-station/desktop/docs/architecture-decision-records/2024-04-frontend-file-structure.md

         ...
 ```

-- Each route should have it's own directory inside `pages`
+- Each route should have its own directory inside `pages`
 - Each route directory should have an entrypoint component with the name of the route (ex: `/dashboard` -> `Dashboard.tsx`)
 - Alongside the entrypoint component, place any component that is specific to that route.
 - In the `components` directory, place common UI components, such as `Text`, `Button`, `Modal`, etc.